 Check out some languages where "papa" means "Father":

 French, Russian, English, Hungarian, Latin, Italian, Spanish, German, Cree, Hindi, Venetian, Dutch, Norwegian and Swedish (spelled pappa)

 Mandarin Chinese, Persian, Urdu, Bengali, Konkani, Swahili, Bangla, Luo, Kiswahili, Yoruba, Greek (babbas)

 Appa – Tamil, Korean, Tibetan

 Pa – Khmer

 Some of these terms mean grandmother (like nana in English).
 Check out words for grandmothers around the world to learn more.

 Please share the words you use for mother and father in your language in the comments below.

 This article was posted on Sunday, November 29th, 2015 at 3:55 pm and is filed under Countries & Cultures, England, Languages, USA, Words & Phrases, Words for Mother & Father, World Culture.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply